Priyanshi-Solanki/xai_explained/README.md

 ## 📄 Pages Included

-There are 7 HTML pages in this site:
+There are 7 HTML pages in this site & a feedback form:

 ### 🔹 Main Pages (7)